 What Happens After the Full Licence Exam?

 The next step is to register your exam pass with the UK communications regulator Ofcom, who are responsible for issuing amateur radio licences.
 If you apply for your Full licence on the Ofcom website, it is free of charge.
 Visit the Ofcom website to find out more.
 Ofcom will then issue you with your new, upgraded radio licence and you can get started immediately on the Full licence frequency allocations at up to 400 watts power.

 For almost all radio amateurs receiving a Full licence is a very proud moment, indicating as it does that their skills and knowledge of amateur radio have been tested to the highest level possible in the UK.
-A whole new world awaits of global operating, contesting and expeditions.
+A whole new world awaits of global operating, contesting, expeditions and Special Events.